Legal education in England: 20th century legal education

 The post-war period saw a massive increase in the number of law students compared to the late 19th and early 20th century.
-The number of law students increased from 1515 in 1938-39 to 3000 in 1959-60.
+The number of law students increased from 1515 in 1938–39 to 3000 in 1959–60.
 A driving factor in this was the changing structure of the post-war university, with much higher public funding to match a greater demand for higher education.
 Twining points out that the rise in law students matches proportionally the general rise in students across the university.
 In this period, the law faculty remained small with low funding and a proportionally small student base compared to university as a whole.
 1950s Law was not held in high regard academically and most aspiring barristers continued to attend cram schools.
 Debates over the proper role of undergraduate were muted in this period, though a notable contribution from Professor L.C.B Grower in 1950 argued that university should teach law in its social context as a theoretical base, leaving the practical education to the profession.

 By the end of the 1960s, the number of law students doubled again, reaching 3000, and many new law schools were set up.
 Following 1965, the debate about legal education became more pronounced.
 One movement argued law ought to be taught as part of a general liberal education, and thus linked with the social sciences.
-In 1971 the Ormerod Report was published, setting the path for most subsequent development in legal education.
+In 1971 the Ormrod Report was published, setting the path for most subsequent development in legal education.
 The Report recommended splitting legal education into three stages: academic, professional, and continuing.
 The academic stage was to be carried out by the universities, though professional bodies reserved the power to recognise whether a course allowed access to the second stage.
 This amounts to supervision and the requirement for law courses to teach mandatory subjects.
 Barristers and solicitors could not agree on a joint professional qualification and instead instituted separate professional examinations in their private institutions, cutting off the potential for public funding.
-One of the consequences of the Ormerod Report is that law became a graduate profession, removing five year articles of clerkship as an alternative route.
+One of the consequences of the Ormrod Report is that law became a graduate profession, removing five year articles of clerkship as an alternative route.
 Previously only 40% of solicitors had completed law degrees.
 The same occurred in 1979 for barristers, who were required to sit a qualifying law degree before they could undertake further professional education.